MiekeSlim/miekeslim.github.io/Papers.md

 **2021**

 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker.
 'Monolingual and bilingual logical representations of quantificational scope: Evidence from priming in language comprehension'.
-Published in _Journal of Memory and Language_ (doi: https://doi.org/10.1016/j.jml.2020.104184)
+Published in _Journal of Memory and Language_ (doi: [https://doi.org/10.1016/j.jml.2020.104184])

 **Under review**

 Mieke Sarah Slim and Napoleon Katsos.
 'Why all Estonians are not like Englishmen: Evidence from cross-linguistic influenceand priming on the shared nature of bilingual logical representations'.
-Preprint available at: https://psyarxiv.com/tv2w8/
+Preprint available at: [https://psyarxiv.com/tv2w8/]

 **In preparation**

 Mieke Sarah Slim, Peter Lauwers, and Robert J. Hartsuiker.
 'Logical representations are not quantifier-specific: Adaptive learning and generalization in the assignment of scope'.
-Please [email me](mailto:mieke.slim@ugent.be) for a copy of the manuscript (which should be finished soon).
+Please [email me](mailto:mieke.slim@ugent.be) if you would like to receive a copy of the manuscript once it's finished (which should be soon-ish).

 ### (Selected) conference presentations
 **2021**